OrensteinLab/DeepCRISTL/README.md

 ## Requirements

-Our tool has been tested on the following configuration on a linux machine:
+Our tool has been tested on the following configuration on a Linux machine:
  - python 3.6.13
  - h5py 2.10.0
  - Keras 2.4.3